tweag/asterius/docs/debugging.md

 symbol along the value.
 This spares us the pain to keep a lot of symbol/address mappings in our working memory when examining the debug logs.
-Some false positives (e.g. some random intermediate `i64` value in a Haskell computation accidently collides with a *logical* address) may exist in theory, but the probability should be very low.
+Some false positives (e.g. some random intermediate `i64` value in a Haskell computation accidentally collides with a *logical* address) may exist in theory, but the probability should be very low.

 Note that for consistency between vanilla/debug mode, the virtual address